flyteorg/flyte/docs/flyte_agents/developing_agents.md

 By running agents independently, developers and operators can thoroughly test and validate their agents in a controlled environment before deploying them to the production cluster.

-By default, all the requests will be sent to the default agent service.
+By default, all agent requests will be sent to the default agent service.
 However, you can route particular task requests to designated agent services by adjusting the flytepropeller configuration.

 ```yaml